tkeeley/Instagram-Auto-Like/README.md

 ### Download this rep
 ### Visit chrome://extensions and click "load unpacked"

-### Visit your Instagram page on a desktop and seeach for your hashtag.
+### Visit your Instagram page on a desktop and search for your hashtag.
 ### Open the first post for the hash tag searched and click the extension icon.
 ### This will auto like and click to the next post until you close the page.